nextflow-io/nextflow/README.md

 License
 -------

-The *Nextflow* framework is released under the GNU GPLv3 License.
+The *Nextflow* framework is released under the Apache 2.0 license.

 Citations
 ----------